 In parallel to these findings, researchers have also uncovered other pathways between problematic social media use and depression/poor mental health.
 Loneliness and fatigue is related to long-term problematic use and problematic use is also linked to loss of interest and concentration.
 However, when researchers tried to isolate the contribution of problematic use by controlling other related variables, they found no relationship between depression and social media use.
 Expanding upon this baseline, there is some evidence that shows personality traits like antagonism (hostility) and negative affectivity (negative thinking, poor self-concept) increase the risk of problematic social media use.

 For teenage girls, frequent social media use can reduce life satisfaction, happiness, and overall well-being because of cyberbullying and a disrupted sleep cycle.
 This effect is significantly lower in teenage boys.
 The frequency of use (apart from addiction), in isolation, may have no effect on well-being.

 Experimental studies in this area are rare.
 One simple experiment showed that asking people to limit social media use to 30 mins a day (10 mins for Facebook, Twitter, and Snapchat individually) can improve well-being by reducing depression, anxiety, loneliness, and the fear of missing out.
 The takeaway is actionable – limit social media activity to 30 minutes a day and you’ll see an improvement in your overall well-being in about 3 weeks.

-These studies can tell us one thing – the relationship between mental health and social media use is complex and depends on many dozens of factors that interact uniquely.
+These studies can tell us one thing – the relationship between mental health and social media use is complex and depends on many dozens of factors.